MokoenaLee/MokoenaLee/README.md

 Here are some ideas to get you started:
 - 🤔 I’m looking for help with ...
 -->
+Please call me Palesa ('P-ah-leh-sa') - that is my seSotho name for beautiful flower.
+Sesotho is one of South Africa's 11 official languages.

 - 🔭 I’m currently working on a Java REST API using Maven Framework and running locally on a Tomcat server
 - 🌱 I’m currently learning JavaScript, HTML5/CSS and a popular dance called Zanku legwork